Bi-Level Optimization for Generative Recommendation: Bridging Tokenization and Generation: Methodology

 \end{itemize} The two updates described above are iteratively applied until convergence.
 Although this alternating optimization strategy does not guarantee convergence to a global optimum, it has been shown to work well empirically for bi-level optimization problems~\cite{MAML}.

 \textbf{Gradient Surgery.} In practice, we have observed that the cosine similarity between the two gradients in Equation~\eqref{eq:update_phi_2} is often negative\footnote{Notably, during optimization, we find that the proportion of modules exhibiting conflicting gradients can reach as high as 90\%, highlighting the severity of this issue.}.
 This phenomenon, referred to as gradient conflict~\cite{PCGrad}, can negatively impact the performance of multi-task learning.
-To address this issue and simultaneously optimize the tokenization loss and recommendation loss at the outer level, we apply gradient surgery~\cite{PCGrad} to resolve conflicts at the gradient level.
+To address this issue and simultaneously optimize the tokenization loss and recommendation loss at the outer level, we apply gradient surgery~\cite{PCGrad,GradCraft} to resolve conflicts at the gradient level.

+The key idea is that our goal is to retain the beneficial contribution of the recommendation loss while eliminating only the part that conflicts with the tokenization objective.
 Specifically, when the cosine similarity between the two gradients in Equation~\eqref{eq:update_phi_2} is negative, we project the gradient of the recommendation loss onto the normal plane of the tokenization loss gradient to remove the conflicting component.
 Formally, this adjustment is expressed as:

 Here, $G_\text{rec}$ and $G_\text{token}$ denote the two gradients in Equation~\eqref{eq:update_phi_2}.
 After the adjustment, the inner product satisfies $G_\text{rec}^{\text{proj}} \cdot G_\text{token} = 0$, implying that the cosine similarity between them becomes zero.
 By substituting the original gradient $G_\text{rec}$ with its orthogonal projection $G_\text{rec}^{\text{proj}}$, this approach effectively eliminates the conflicting component, thereby mitigating gradient interference and enhancing the stability of multi-task optimization.
+Importantly, the above operation is performed separately for each named parameter group, instead of applying the projection to the model parameters as a whole, enabling finer-grained conflict mitigation across different parts of the network.